WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 I read that SvelteKit has built in support for SPAs and client routing because when I tried to opt out of sveltekit it made those points and I said ok.
 But I don't know how to get it working.
 And now I'm skeptical of those promises.

-#### Enter/Exit Notifications
+#### ✅ Enter/Exit Notifications

 When people join/leave the users list (syncedstore)

 When people join/leave the y webrtc (yjs presence)

-### New Message Notifications
+### ✅ New Message Notifications

 We don't have the concept of joining or leaving channels yet, but we can assume that when a client is on a channel-related route that it is at least for that time, subbing to its notifiactions.
 So when looking at a channel or channel thread, always show notifications about new messages when the userId does not match current user.

-#### Join and Leave Channels

-No invites or security, but could still have the concept of people who have joined/left specific channels.
-Where being joined to a channel means you get notifications about that channel as long as they are not about you.

-#### Rich-text editing and formatting
+#### Rich-text message editing and formatting using Tiptap

-Using tiptap or something like it. bold, italics, links,
+Using tiptap or something like it.

+- Starter kit
+    - Nodes
+        - Blockquote
+        - BulletList
+        - CodeBlock
+        - Document
+        - HardBreak
+        - Heading
+        - HorizontalRule
+        - ListItem
+        - OrderedList
+        - Paragraph
+        - Text
+    - Marks
+        - Bold
+        - Code
+        - Italic
+        - Strike
+    - Extensions
+        - Dropcursor
+        - Gapcursor
+        - Collaboration
+        - NO History.
+YJS is not compatible with it.
+- Mentions (users, channels).
+Great if it's not hard to add user and channel mentions.
+- Emoji
-user and channel mentions would be nice
+- YouTube would be nice

+Need a formatting menu.

 For SyncedStore need to use SyncedXml

 ##### Live-editing Rich Text messages

 Checkbox user setting shown when editing a message.
-If checked, connects TipTap directly to the YJS type
+If checked, connects TipTap directly to the YJS type.

 ### Command Menu (cmdk) with channel nav and search

 Full text ish search using fuzzy matching and traversal of full store or selected channel(s)

+#### Join and Leave Channels

+No invites or security, but could still have the concept of people who have joined/left specific channels.
+Where being joined to a channel means you get notifications about that channel as long as they are not about you.

 # Defer